Office of Disability Services

 Students with temporary disabilities or health concerns should contact a special circumstances facilitator via email at firstname.lastname@example.org. for guidance on course incomplete options.
 For more information, please see the CSU Student Handbook.

-For concerns regarding the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act that have not been resolved through communication with the Office of Disability Services, including accommodation-related inquiries, please submit a Complaint Form to email@example.com.
-Refer to the Office of Student Resolution and Conduct webpage and the Complaint/Grievance and Student Appeals policies in the CSU Student Handbook for more information.
+For grievances regarding the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, as amended, please contact the Disability Services Coordinator in the Office of Disability Services.
+For grievances against the Disability Services Coordinator, contact the Success Center/Disability Services Director in the Office of Disability Services.
+For concerns that have not been resolved through communication with the Office of Disability Services, please refer to the Non-Academic Complaint and Grievance Policy in the CSU Student Handbook.

 Admission to CSU: Admissions